 Following a recent personal experience is sometimes not the best time to address life-changing legal issues that will affect others.
 During the recent protracted death of my 91 year old mother after a severe stroke, I found myself and my family precipitated onto the Liverpool Care Pathway.
 Our involvement was to watch, bedside, whilst she struggled towards a delayed death, cared for by kind and competent medical staff, but hindered by an unkind process.

 The Liverpool Care Pathway is to be reviewed.
 Is it sufficiently clear?
+Does it inform relatives that the process of dying on the pathway may be prolonged and challenging?
 Is it clear regarding the issue of food and hydration during dying?
 How can we ensure that proper information has been shared with a patient’s family, and consents have been freely given?

 The Pathway, developed during the late 1990s in conjunction with the Marie Curie Palliative Care Institute at the Royal Liverpool University Hospital, was to allow people with a terminal illness to die with dignity.
 Then, and perhaps now, this approach is counter-intuitive for a medical profession dedicated to cures and life.
 Entry to the Pathway is the recognition that death is both inevitable and imminent.
 This final furlong involves the end of active, life-sustaining treatment, and the acknowledgement that death is an objective.

 The Pathway may be simple if the patient is unable to take nutrition and liquids without painful medical intervention.
 An unconscious patient is expected to slip further from life, absent life support.
 But what if the patient really needs assistance with dying?